FatimaTeach/number-guessing-game/README.md

-# number-guessing-game
+# CLI-number-guessing-
-This is my second project
+This is my first number guessing game